bsc-pm/nanos6/README.md

 1. `--with-babeltrace2=prefix` to specify the prefix of the Babeltrace2 installation and enable the fast CTF converter (`ctf2prv --fast`) and the multi-process trace merger (`nanos6-mergeprv`)
 1. `--with-ovni=prefix` to specify the prefix of the ovni installation and enable the ovni instrumentation

+The hwloc dependency is mandatory, and, by default, an internal hwloc is embedded to the Nanos6 library.
-The hwloc dependency can be specified using the `--with-hwloc` option.
-This option can take these values:
+This behavior can be modified through the `--with-hwloc` option, which can take the following values:
-* `pkgconfig`: The hwloc is an external installation and Nanos6 should discover it through the pkg-config tool.
-Make sure to set the `PKG_CONFIG_PATH` if the hwloc is not installed in non-standard directories.
-This is the **default** behavior if the option is not present or no value is provided
-* A prefix of an external hwloc installation
-* `embedded`: The hwloc is built and embedded into the Nanos6 library as an internal module.
+* `--with-hwloc=embedded`: The hwloc is built and embedded into the Nanos6 library as an internal module.
 This is useful when user programs may have third-party software (e.g., MPI libraries) that depend on a different hwloc version and may conflict with the one used by Nanos6.
-When embedded, the hwloc library is internal and is only used by Nanos6.
+In this way, the hwloc library is internal and is only used by Nanos6.
+This is the **default** behavior if the option is not present, or no value is provided.
 See [Embeddeding software dependencies](#embedding-software-dependencies) for more information

-Similarly, the jemalloc dependency can be specified using the `--with-jemalloc` option.
+* `--with-hwloc=pkgconfig`: The hwloc is an external installation and Nanos6 should discover it through the pkg-config tool.
+Make sure to set the `PKG_CONFIG_PATH` if the hwloc is not installed in non-standard directories
+* `--with-hwloc=<prefix>`: A prefix of an external hwloc installation

+The jemalloc dependency is optional but highly **recommended**.
-The jemalloc allocator significantly improves the performance of our runtime by optimizing the memory allocations.
+This allocator significantly improves the performance of the Nanos6 runtime by optimizing the memory allocations.
-Thus, it is highly **recommended** to enable the jemalloc allocator.
+By default, an internal jemalloc is embedded to the Nanos6 library.
-The `--with-jemalloc` option can take two values:
+This behavior can be modified through the `--with-jemalloc` option, which can take the following values:
-* A prefix of an external jemalloc installation configured with the `--enable-stats` and `--with-jemalloc-prefix=nanos6_je_` options
-* `embedded`: The jemalloc is built and embedded into Nanos6 as an internal library.
+* `--with-jemalloc=embedded`: The jemalloc is built and embedded into Nanos6 as an internal library.
 The building process installs the jemalloc headers and libraries in `$INSTALLATION_PREFIX/deps/nanos6/jemalloc` and dynamically links our runtime against the jemalloc library.
 This is the **default** behavior if the option is not provided.
 See [Embeddeding software dependencies](#embedding-software-dependencies)
+* `--with-jemalloc=<prefix>`: A prefix of an external jemalloc installation configured with the `--enable-stats` and `--with-jemalloc-prefix=nanos6_je_` options
+* `--with-jemalloc=no` or `--without-jemalloc`: Disable the jemalloc allocator (not recommended)

-The location of hwloc is retrieved through pkg-config by default, or when specifying `--with-hwloc=pkgconfig`.
+The location of an external hwloc can be retrieved through pkg-config when specifying `--with-hwloc=pkgconfig`.
-If they are installed in non-standard locations, pkg-config can be told where to find them through the `PKG_CONFIG_PATH` environment variable.
+If it is installed in a non-standard location, pkg-config can be told where to find it through the `PKG_CONFIG_PATH` environment variable.
 For instance:

 ```sh